 I've put together this article to help you understand the key differences and similarities between these two solutions.
-We'll compare Kafka and Pulsar, focusing on these aspects:
+We'll compare Apache Kafka and Apache Pulsar, focusing on these aspects:

 - Operational attributes like scalability, latency, and durability